Re-Used Props - Medical Instruments

 Trill device & dermal regenerator

-A strange gadget of the TNG-Trills in TNG: "The Host" will later appear as the familiar dermal regenerator on DS9.
+A strange gadget of the TNG-Trills in TNG: "The Host" will later appear as Dr. Bashir's familiar dermal regenerator on DS9.
 The screenplay says about the Trill device that Odan uses it to "feed" the yet unknown symbiont with light.

 Medical instrument & laser torch